sritchie73/plinkTools/README.md

 plink will create an output file for each phenotype.

 The function `combineAssocFiles` will combine all of these results files into one, prepending an additional column denoting the phenotype.

+## Loading in PED files
+The function `loadPed` loads in genotype data stored in a `.ped` and `.map` file where the biallelic markers are stored in the 1,2 format (this can be achieved through the `--recode12` argument to `plink`).

+Once loaded into R, the genotypes will be stored in a matrix, where each row is a sample, and each row is a SNP.
+Alleles are represented as 0 (homozygous major allele), 1 (heterozygous), 2 (homozygous minor allele).